A couple of key reasons for the undercapitalization of the nonprofit sector.

 - C – Construction loan

 Marc Rand has focused the last twenty years on supporting the nonprofit sector through capacity building and finance.
-He spends his time creating new and innovative ways of supporting organizations through finance as the Executive Director of American Nonprofits.
+He spends his time creating new and innovative ways of supporting organizations through finance as the Executive Director of American Nonprofits, which includes operating the Nonprofits Insurance Alliance of California and Bridge to Bridge Loan Funds.
 He is the former Program Director for Loans and Affordable Housing at Marin Community Foundation, one of the country’s largest community foundations.
 Prior to being a funder, Marc served with the Peace Corps in Romania where he led a team that developed five credit unions focused on underserved population.
 Before his service with the Peace Corps, Marc served as a Capital Markets Analyst with First Union National Bank.